JWalshe86/Mickey-Mouse-Memory-Game/README.md

 - If a user gets two matches before 30s it gets one star, if it gets 6 matches before 45s it gets 2 stars & 3 stars before 60s gets 3 stars which is the top score.
 The stars on the screen are dimmed but if a user gains a star, a dimmed star lights up.

 ![Stars-Scoring](./assets/images/readme-images2/starscoregif.gif)

+When a star is scored a ping noise activates

+<audio src="audio/dingSoundEffect.mp3" controls title="Title"></audio>

 ### Timer